Pre-race nerves can get the best of us.

 Maybe you’ve packed and re-packed your race gear 15 times.

-Let’s face it, pre-race nerves can have us all acting a bit neurotic.
+Let’s face it, pre-race nerves can have us all acting anxious and out of the ordinary.

 You’ve put in the hard work of training for a race, but now that race day is approaching, you find yourself getting more and more nervous.
 So I’ve put together these tips to calm your pre-race nerves.